When you become a new parent, your conversations will generally revolve around three things:

 Want to know what new parents argue about the most?
 I can almost promise you it’ll be over who is the most tired (and for the record, it is always Mum who is most tired).

 While many will agree on how difficult life is on little sleep, how you encourage your baby to sleep is as equally divisive as the “breast is best” vs “fed is best” debate.
-Gentle parenting methods generally advocate co-sleeping while traditionalists tend to promote ‘cry it out’.
+Gentle parenting methods generally advocate co-sleeping on the bed bought from Mattress Buzz while traditionalists tend to promote ‘cry it out’.
 Both methods appear to have their own advantages and disadvantages.
 Co-sleeping is common practice, but comes with horror stories of babies suffocating under pillows or sleeping parents.
 Equally, there have been studies which claim that the stress babies experience ‘crying it out’ is detrimental to their health and wellbeing.

-However, you only have to look around you to see plenty of families safely and responsibly practising co-sleeping with great results.
+However, you only have to look around you to see plenty of families safely and responsibly practicing co-sleeping with great results by using technics like the Ferber sleep method and many more.
 Likewise, many of my parents’ generation who were often left to cry it out don’t appear to have any big emotional or attachment issues, so I’m of the opinion that if you exercise some common sense and listen to yourself and your child, you will find a method which suits you all.

 Sleep solutions are big business.
 We’re desperate for a break, and don’t they know it!
 An exhausted parent could literally spend hundreds, if not thousands, of pounds trying out all the different products and methods available, as frustratingly, what works for one child and one family, won’t necessarily work for another.
 Instead, do what suits you and your little one, while remembering that they will, one day, outgrow these habits.